SiamRahman29/Equal-Weight-S-P-500-Screener-with-YFinance/README.md

 # Equal-Weight-S-P-500-Screener-with-YFinance

 The S&P500 index fund is the most famous index fund of the American stock market, and maybe even the whole world.
 But this index fund is not weighted.
-This project the fund taking each stock's market capital and prices into account to tell you how many of which stock you should buy with your capital to gain a weighted version of this index fund
+This project the fund taking each stock's market capital and prices into account to tell you how many of which stock you should buy with your capital to gain a weighted version of this index fund.

 ## Acknowledgements and Notes